Sabrina The Teenage Witch Is Coming Back To TV, But It's TOTALLY Different

 Advertisement

-In a press release, the WB says the show "traffics in the horror, the occult, and, of course, witchcraft.
+In a press release, the WB describes that the show "traffics in the horror, the occult, and, of course, witchcraft.
 Tonally in the vein of Rosemary’s Baby and The Exorcist, this adaptation finds Sabrina wrestling to reconcile her dual nature — half-witch, half-mortal — while standing against the evil forces that threaten her, her family, and the daylight world humans inhabit."
-Um, this sounds amazing.
+Um, this sounds AMAZING.
 The show is still in development, but look out for it to air in the fall of 2018.
-I'll definitely be gathering my coven for the premiere.
+I'll definitely be gathering my coven for the premiere!

 Read These Stories Next: